Decision making and processing

 The Director of PhD studies is responsible for the

-planning, operation, and follow-up of the PhD programme.
+planning, operations, and follow-up of the PhD programme.

 Final examiner for PhD studies